kenhitchcock/lyftandshift/README.md

 # Lyft and Shift
 Portal to true cloud agnosticism

-Th goal of Lyft and Shift is to be a web application with the following features.
+The goal of the Lyft and Shift project is to provide a web portal with the following features.

  - Price comparison.
  - Cloud provider connectivity.
  - Cloud migration using automated tools.
- - Flexability to extend the data migration for each customer use case.
+ - Flexibility to extend the data migration for each customer use case.